Package java.lang.invoke

 argument, if it can be represented by a constant pool entry.

-However, arguments of type boolean
+However, arguments of type boolean, byte, short, or char

 cannot be created for bootstrap methods, since such constants cannot be directly